 While the creature looked at me, its jaw fell, its skin was starting to look dead-like, it was horrible and frustrating to look at it especially since it still had Leann’s clothes.

-I set my hands in front of it while calling out my red fire but right in that moment it reshaped back to Leann! “don’t shoot me please!
+I set my hands in front of it while calling out my red fire but right in that moment it shapeshifted back to Leann! “don’t shoot me please!
 I beg you!”
 Leann spoke.

-I knew you weren’t the same, your behavior, your uncontrollable search for power, that wickedness I haven’t witness from you before.
+“I knew you weren’t the same, your behavior, your uncontrollable search for power, that wickedness I haven’t witness from you before.
 What happened to you in there?
-You are way far to the Leann I used to know.
+You are way far to the Leann I used to know.”

 With an inhuman speed and incredible strength, she lifted me up in the air while saying;